Suzy Spoon’s new cookbook is a delicious collection of her vegan and vegetarian favourites.

 What is a vegetarian butcher?

 We hand make and sell a range of delicious vegetarian sausages, burger patties, schnitzels, seitan, smoky rashers and other meat-free deli items.
-All our products are made with natural ingredients, without artificial flavors or the use of preservatives.
+All our products are made with natural ingredients, without artificial flavours or the use of preservatives.

 My number one hearty ingredient would have to be miso paste.
 If you’re not familiar with it, it’s a Japanese fermented salty soybean paste.
 I use it as a flavour base in lots of my recipes, especially hearty soups, stews and gravy.
 It comes in different types; my favourites are sweet white or shiro, natto, dark and red.
-The different types have unique flavor and colour characteristics that you can work with.
+The different types have unique flavour and colour characteristics that you can work with.

 Which of your products have been the most challenging to get right?

 The hardest thing I’ve ever made was definitely my first sausage.
 I experimented with different ingredients for about a year perfecting it before I was happy to let my friends and workmates try it.
 It was a delicate balance getting the cutability right while maintaining a delicious flavour and perfect texture.